The Club does not reopen until April

 Shoes – To prevent damage to the green these have to be flat with little or no tread.

 Clothing – When you are on the green you are expected to follow a simple dress code, see below.
-You will need white tops/shirts/blouses and white & grey trousers/skirts.
+You will need white tops/shirts/blouses and white & grey or black trousers/skirts/shorts.

 There are other things like, measures and wet gear, (yes bowls is played in the rain sometimes!), which you may want to buy later, but these are not essential for beginners.